 Croatia: Strengthening and Supporting Women in the Armed Forces and in the Peace Missions of the Republic of Croatia will increase the participation and inclusivity of women in military and peace operations.
 The alumni team aims to increase military trainers’ expertise on gender perspective, gender-sensitive approaches to professional development within the armed forces, thus preventing gender-based and SGBV in Croatia’s army and peacekeeping missions.
 (Alumni Team: International Visitor Leadership Program)

-Guatemala: Training Indigenous Women for the Defense of Their Human Rights will empower 24 indigenous women, ages 18-35, from Guatemala, Mexico, and Honduras by strengthening their human rights defense capacities and equipping them with the technical skills to successfully engage in the labor market.
-Through a series of virtual trainings, workshops, and hands-on activities, the project seeks to reduce drivers of illegal migration and promote economic development in Guatemala.
-(Alumni Team: Global Undergraduate Exchange Program).
+Guatemala: Training Indigenous Women for the Defense of Their Human Rights will be directed toward 24 indigenous women, ages 18-35, from Guatemala, Mexico, and Honduras, to enhance their legal and political understanding of indigenous women's individual and collective rights; strengthen their capacity to exercise, document, communicate, and defend their human rights; and empower them to become effective human rights activists.
+Through a series of virtual trainings, workshops, and hands-on activities, the project seeks to reduce drivers of illegal migration, promote gender equality, and increase the active participation of women in peace, security, and governance.
+(Alumni Team: Global Undergraduate Exchange Program)

 Israel: Diversifying the Clubhouse: Creating Inclusiveness in the Tech Bubble will feature a series of workshops to support women's economic prosperity in Israel by providing 100 Arab and Jewish participants with the skills and practical tools needed to successfully integrate and advance in the hi-tech industry.
 The project aims to strengthen the role of women in peace and security by creating a safe environment to bring together Arab and Jewish hi-tech professionals to collaborate and build a network of key female role models to empower women and build self-confidence.
 (Alumni Team: International Visitor Leadership Program (IVLP), MENA).